awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

-A configuration value for a keyring that identifies the grouping or categorization for the wrapping keys that keyring can access.
+A configuration value for a keyring that identifies the grouping or categorization for the wrapping keys that the keyring can access.

 The key namespace MUST be a string value.